Please Rotate Your Device

 The real benefit is the powerful value it has on building valuation (think of it as every dollar of net rent is about a 6x multiple on the value of the building).

-Therefore landlords usually prioritize achieving high rental rates, even if they have to give you other incentives (free rent, cash).
+Therefore landlords usually prioritize achieving high rental rates, even if they have to give you other incentives (like free rent, cash and tenant allowances).

 As office space is more of a commodity than retail or industrial space, it is not uncommon to have a 5 year lease at a flat rental rate.